For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

 Part two contains your choice of course applications as well as supporting documents.
 For this part, please refer to the following instructions and required documents specific to our group.

-Under "Course details":
+Under "Course selection":

 Select "Standard PhD", "Full time", "School of Mathematical and Physical Sciences" in the first three fields.